thottiamrp/modernweb-2019dec9/Labs/Ch07-ClientAPIs/2transpiling/README.md

 ## Steps:

-1. Create a directory in `/WIP` called `ES6`.
+1. Create a directory in your project called `ES6`.
 You will do your work in this directory in creating a new project.

 1. To manage our new project's dependencies, including for babel, we will create a `package.json` by using the `npm init` wizard from the command line.
-Be sure to be within `\WIP\ES6` when you execute this command
+Be sure to be within `\ES6` when you execute this command
     ```
     npm init --yes
     ```